yang22zhang/jQCloud/README.md

-# jQCloud: beautiful word clouds with jQuery
+# jQCloud: beautiful word clouds with jQuery-标签云

 jQCloud is a jQuery plugin that builds neat and pure HTML + CSS word clouds and tag clouds that are actually shaped like a cloud (otherwise, why would we call them 'word clouds'?).